Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 For more information on keys, view our article, Public Key vs Private Key

-Wallet addresses for cryptocurrencies such as Bitcoin typically don't have an expiration date or become inactive.
+No, public wallet addresses for cryptocurrencies such as Bitcoin don't expire or become inactive.
 As long as you have the private key or recovery phrase, you can access your funds at any time.

 Can you receive crypto from multiple senders at once?